Software as a Medical Device

 an insulin dose calculator based on the glucose level of a patient

 a mobile app that displays the electrocardiogram signals, probably from a wearable ECG device

 software used in diagnostics for anomaly detection in ECGs

 software for planning radio-oncology treatments or tumour contouring software

 software for computer-aided detection of e.g. breast or skin cancer (image processing software)

 software for differential diagnosis from blood sample analysis results

 Are mobile apps classified as SaMD?

-Many mobile apps that support a healthy lifestyle are not SaMDs.
-But suppose an app uses the embedded capabilities of the mobile device – its hardware features (i.g. the camera or light source) and sensors – forming a composite software, sensor and computing platform.
-In that case, the app becomes a medical device.
-Apps that control a medical device remotely, using WI-FI or Bluetooth, are deemed to be SaMD as they are accessories to the medical device.
+In addition, apps that control a medical device remotely, using WI-FI or Bluetooth, are also deemed to be SaMD as they are considered to be accessories to the medical device.
 Regulating agencies categorise an app at the same risk classification level as the medical device the app controls.

 We invite you to watch the MedTech Chat video with ArrowFast Chief Compliance Officer, Rok Hrovatin, where he speaks about software as a medical device according to the new European Medical Device Registration.